-The JTX Slim-Line Flat Folding Treadmill can be stored under a bed or in a cupboard, ideal for anyone with limited space.
-The JTX Sprint range of treadmills feature a dual-hydraulic folding and safety lock system.
-This allows you to quickly and safely fold your folding treadmill into a more compact size.
+The JTX Slim-Line treadmill can be stored under a bed or in a cupboard, ideal for anyone with limited space.
+The JTX Sprint range of treadmills features dual-hydraulic folding and safety lock system.
+This allows you to quickly and safely fold your treadmill into a more compact size.
 The Platinum Range of fixed and semi-commercial treadmills ensure you can replicate a full gym running experience in your home or business premises.